-Parents are urged not to telephone or send messages to students except in case of an emergency.
+Parents/guardians are urged not to telephone or send messages to students except in case of an emergency.
 Students are encouraged not to use the phone in the office unless it is a medical emergency.
-Parents should not call their child’s cell phone under any circumstances during the school day.
+Parents/guardians should not call their child’s cell phone under any circumstances during the school day.
 Urgent messages may be called into the school office (510-531-6070) to be delivered to the student.

 Progress reports will be issued six (6) times during the year approximately one week after the end of the marking period.

 If you do not see your student’s report card, please contact the school and we can provide a copy for you directly.
-Parents can also access official grades via AERIES Parent Portal.
-Weekly progress reports are available through the main office upon the parent’s request.
+Parents/guardians can also access official grades via AERIES Parent Portal.
+Weekly progress reports are available through the main office upon the parent/guardian’s request.

 TEXTBOOKS/LIBRARY BOOKS/PE LOCK

 All textbooks and PE locks lent to students during the school year are to be kept clean and handled carefully.
 If a student’s book or PE lock is lost or damaged, the student will be required to pay the replacement cost.
-If a student does not pay his/her debt, he/she may not be given his/her middle school promotion certificate.
+If a student does not pay their debt, they may not be given their middle school promotion certificate.